 When should I file a dog bite claim?

 Notify the insurance company of your intent to file a personal injury claim as soon as possible after the attack.
 You won’t be ready to discuss settlement until your injuries are healed and you know the full extent of your damages.
+That’s when you will send a settlement demand letter for your dog bite injuries.

 When should I file a dog bite lawsuit?